SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/sensor/index.md

 ### batch_copy

 Copies sensors from one tracker to another.

+!!! warning "Important"
-Attention!
-This operation will delete target trackers sensors, and some sensor data could be loss!
+    This operation will delete sensors of target trackers, and some sensor data could be lost!

 **required sub-user rights:** `tracker_update`.